o3de/o3de.org/content/docs/atom-guide/look-dev/vegetation-bending-tutorial.md

 3. Move the rest of the downloaded files to `{your-path-to-o3de}\o3de\Gems\Atom\Feature\Common\Assets\Materials\Types`.

-These template files duplicate important parts of the `StandardPBR` files.
-When you create your own material types in the future, you can duplicate `StandardPBR` files and work from there.
+These template files were created by duplicating important parts of the `StandardPBR` files and then modifying them.
+When you create your own material types in the future, you can similalry duplicate `StandardPBR` files and work from there.

 As a high-level overview, `.materialtype` references the shader files we will use on the material of this material type.
 The `.shader` files define which types of shaders, such as vertex and pixel shaders, should be used and references the actual shader code in `.azsl` files.
 They also specify the `DrawList`, which is what layer the results should be drawn on.
 Often, `.azsl` files will just include `.azsli` files, which are also written in the Amazon shading language (AZSL), but are separate so multiple `.azsl` files can include the `.azsli` files.